j143/systemml/CONTRIBUTING.md

 ##### First Line

-1. Short summary of what the changeset does.
+1. A summary of what the changeset.
-2. Complete sentence, crafted as though it was an order.
+2. A complete sentence, crafted as though it was an order.
     - an imperative sentence
-    - No need to write the rest of the description as an imperative though.
+    - Writing the rest of the description as an imperative is optional.
-3. Follow by  empty line.
+3. Follow by an empty line.

 ##### Body

-This is normally the description.
+It consists of the following.

-1. A brief description of the problem being solved.
+1. A brief description of the problem solved.
-2. Why this is the best approach.
+2. Why this is the best approach?.
-3. Shortcomings to the approached, if any (important!).
+3. Shortcomings to the approach, if any (important!).

 Additional info

 4. background information
-   - bug numbers
+   - bug/issue/jira numbers
-   - benchmark results
+   - benchmark/test results
    - links to design documents
 5. Include enough context for
    - reviewers
    - future readers to understand the Changes.

-A commit description with all the points mentioned.
+The following is a commit description with all the points mentioned.

 [`1abe9cb`](https://github.com/apache/systemds/commit/1abe9cb79d8001992f1c79ba5e638e6b423a1382)